nolan-meyer1/ThemePark-Application/README.md

 This method will fetch the parks using the ParkConnection and ParkParser class.

 #### &bull; *getWaitTimeColor(int waitTime)*
-This takes in the an integer that will be our wait time.
-It will then return the css style color that we want.
+This takes in an integer that will be our wait time.
+It will then return the CSS style color that we want.

 #### &bull; *getRides(int id)*
-This takes in an id was the parameter.
+This takes in an id as the parameter.
 It will use the RideConnection and RideParser class to get a list of rides.

 #### &bull; *getWeather(String latitude, String longitude)*
 This method takes a string of longitude and latitude.
 It then uses the WeatherConnection and WeatherParser class to return a Weather object containing all the weather data.